 Who Was at Risk of Asbestos on Navy Patrol Boats?

-Anyone that served on a Navy patrol boat or other vessels could have been exposed to asbestos.
+Anyone who served on a Navy patrol boat or other vessels could have been exposed to asbestos.
 That said, some Navy sailors were at a greater risk than others.

 Typically, boilermen and pipefitters had the highest risk as they worked directly with asbestos-containing products like broken gaskets, valves, and piping insulation.